numpy/numpy/doc/source/f2py/signature-file.rst

   + ``inplace``
       The argument is considered as an input/output or *in situ* output argument. ``intent(inplace)`` arguments must be
-      Numpy arrays with proper size.
+      NumPy arrays with proper size.
 If the type of an array is not "proper" or the array is non-contiguous then the array will be changed in-place to fix the type and make it contiguous.